Nathaniel Chalobah: West Bromwich Albion

 On 31 January 2023, Chalobah returned to the Championship with West Bromwich Albion, signing an eighteen-month contract.
 On 7 January 2024, Chalobah scored his first goal for the club in a 4-1 home win against Aldershot Town in a FA Cup third round game.
 On 22 May 2024, the club announced he would be leaving in the summer when his contract expired.

 Sheffield Wednesday

 On 13 July 2024, Chalobah joined Championship side Sheffield Wednesday on a free transfer.
 He made his debut in the EFL Cup on 27 August, starting in the 5–1 victory against Grimsby Town.
 His first league appearance came against Derby County on 1 December 2024 when he came on as a 70th minute substitute.
 He scored his first goal for Wednesday on the opening day of the 2025–26 season, before having to come off injured a few minutes later.
+At the end of the 2025–26 season, it was confirmed that he would be leaving at the end of his contract.

+Charlton Athletic

+On 7 August 2026, Chalobah, having spent time on trial at the club over the summer, joined Charlton Athletic, signing a one-year deal.
+He made his debut the following day in the EFL Cup, starting the game and getting an assist in the 3–1 victory against Cheltenham Town.